Information Design With Large Language Models

-\paragraph{\bf Framing.} The core hypothesis of this work is that, in real-world persuasion, the receiver's belief is not only influenced by the signaling scheme as in classic Bayesian persuasion models, but also significantly shaped by how the signals are described to receivers.
-To capture the latter effect, we employ the seminal work of \citet{tversky1981framing} for studying how the description of the decision-making problem affects agents' psychology of choice, a framework widely known as \emph{framing}.
-Adapted to our setting, framing corresponds to natural language phrases or descriptions that accompany, describe, or convey the signal; thus, the set of possible framings, denoted by $C$, can encompass all possible coherent text within some linguistic and semantic constraints defined by the problem instance.
-To connect framing to belief, let function $\ell: C \rightarrow \Delta(\Omega)$ (which we coin a \emph{belief oracle}) denote the mapping from a framing $c$ to the corresponding belief $\mu_c$ it induces in the receiver.
-Let set $B = \{\ell(c) : c\in C \}$ denote all inducible beliefs.
-This mapping abstracts out the belief update procedure, which could be Bayesian or non-Bayesian.
+Formally, let $C$ be an abstract space of all possible framings, which may depend on the problem instance $\I$.
+To connect framing to belief, we assume that each framing $c \in C$ induces a \emph{subjective prior belief} $\mu_c \in \Delta(\Omega)$ of the receiver about the states.
+The mapping from $c$ to $\mu_c$ is captured by a function $\ell: C \rightarrow B$, with $\mu_c = \ell(c)$, where $B = \{\ell(c) : c\in C \}$ is the set of all inducible prior beliefs.
+Importantly, the sender cannot influence this mapping $\ell$ and it is instead dictated by personal or societal norms.
+This mapping $\ell$ abstracts out the belief update procedure, which could be Bayesian or non-Bayesian.
 From a non-Bayesian perspective, the framing may simply form some receiver belief inherited from common sense in human languages.
-To exposit the Bayesian perspective, one can imagine that the receiver has some initial belief about the state $\omega$, which was then Bayesian updated to $\mu_c$ based on certain ``societally consensed'' signaling $\sigma(c | \omega)$ after observing the framing $c$.
+To exposit the Bayesian perspective, one can imagine that the receiver has some initial belief about the state $\omega$, which was then Bayesian updated to $\mu_c$ based on certain ``societally consensed'' signaling scheme $\sigma(c | \omega)$ after observing the framing $c$.
 In any case, how the mapping $\ell$ was formed is not concerned in the mathematics of our model.
-However, in Section \ref{sec:experiment}, we empirically demonstrate that such a framing-to-belief mapping $\ell$ can be robustly approximated by LLMs, serving as a justification for this modeling primitive.
-In Sections \ref{sec:context_only_optimization} and \ref{sec:joint}, we also analyze the robustness of the optimization problem to inaccuracies of the belief oracle $\ell$.
-For these studies, we allow the belief oracle to have small errors and let $\ell_\epsilon$ denotes the function that satisfies $|\ell_\epsilon(c) - \ell(c)| \leq \epsilon$ for every $c \in C$, i.e., $\ell_\epsilon$ is inaccurate up to at most $\epsilon$ for any $c$.
+Instead, in Section \ref{sec:experiment}, we will empirically demonstrate that such a framing-to-belief mapping $\ell$ can be robustly simulated by LLMs, serving as a justification for this modeling primitive.
+In Sections \ref{sec:context_only_optimization} and \ref{sec:joint}, we will also analyze the robustness of the optimization problem to the inaccuracy of a simulated framing-to-belief mapping, where we allow the simulated mapping, denoted by $\ell_\eps$, to have a small error in the sense of $|\ell_\epsilon(c) - \ell(c)| \leq \epsilon$ for every $c \in C$.